U R the Best Thing

 "U R the Best Thing" is the debut single of Northern Irish musical group D:Ream, included on their first album, D:Ream On Volume 1 (1993).
 Originally a club hit released in 1992, the song has been remixed and re-released twice: in 1993 and in 1994.
 The 1994 version, also known as the Perfecto mix (by Paul Oakenfold and Steve Osborne), was most successful peaking at number three in Scotland, number four on the UK Singles Chart and number six in Ireland.
 It also peaked at number 13 on the Eurochart Hot 100.
-The 1993 version reached number one on the Billboard Hot Dance Club Play chart in the US.
-There were made three different music videos for the song.
+The 1993 version reached number one on the Billboard Dance Club Play chart in the US.
+There were made three different music videos to promote the single; the 1994 version was directed by Marcus Nispel and filmed in New York City.
+It received a nomination at the 1994 Billboard Music Video Awards.

-The track was voted "#1 Single Of The Year" by BBC Radio in 1993.
-In 1996, British magazine Mixmag included the song as number 96 in their "100 Greatest Dance Singles Of All Time" list.
+The track was voted Pete Tong's 'Essential Tune' of 1992, voted the "#1 Single of the Year" by BBC Radio in 1993 and in 1996, British magazine Mixmag ranked it number 96 in their "100 Greatest Dance Singles of All Time" list.

 Critical reception

 1992 version

-In 1992, British Lennox Herald described "U R the Best Thing" as a "house track with hypnotic song and certain club smash."
+In 1992, British Lennox Herald named 'U R the Best Thing' a "house track with hypnotic song and certain club smash."
 Paul Mathur from Melody Maker wrote, "This sounds like nobody's business, has voices to turn nightingales green and according to the press release is, "as hard and stunning as a barren stepmother's slap".
 As metaphors go, that one is pretty Himalayan."
-Mixmag declared it as a "heart-stopping, piano pounding epic."
-A reviewer from Music Week called it "excellent", adding that it "mates well-crafted lyrics with some of this year's most essential samples and breaks".
-James Hamilton from the RM Dance Update stated that the track is "featuring some soaring support by D'borah Asher but made most exciting by its rippling vibes breaks, husky pop singer Peter Cunnah and DJ Al McKenzie's thumping and surging jangly house bounder".
+Mixmag named it a "heart-stopping, piano pounding epic."

+A reviewer from Music Week praised it as "excellent", noting that it "mates well-crafted lyrics with some of this year's most essential samples and breaks".
+James Hamilton from the Record Mirror Dance Update stated that the track is "featuring some soaring support by D'borah Asher but made most exciting by its rippling vibes breaks, husky pop singer Peter Cunnah and DJ Al McKenzie's thumping and surging jangly house bounder".